TeCOS-NIT-Trichy/first-issue-demo/Darshan.md

 ### Programing langauges and tech stacks you know
 - List of langauges (HTML, Python, CSS etc)
-- List of tech stack
+- List of tech stack (as of now none)

 ### Non-Coding Interests
+- Football
+- Athletics
+- 3D Modelling
--
+- Vfx and editing

 ### Which one super power you would like to have if given chance?
+Go back 3 years and change my stream to Commerce